About EHI Equestrian and Therapeutic Center

 Promoting Cultural Competency, Diversity and Inclusion Training

 Equine Assisted Psychotherapy puts people and horses together with a therapist and a horse specialist in an environment designed to promote healing, emotional growth and learning and is used to help with a variety of mental health issues.
-The HEAL Therapy Center is also a leading entity in providing cultural competency, diversity and Inclusion training within the horse industry.
+The Healing Horses Therapeutic Center is also a leading entity in providing cultural competency, diversity and Inclusion training within the horse industry.

 EHI Training and Resource Center